-Seaborne coking coal movements will increase over coming decades as the below article suggests.
+Seaborne coking coal movements will increase over the coming decades as the below article suggests.
 There is no doubt that Australia will benefit from increased sales of coking coal to India over that time.

 If we’re successful, Australia will also benefit from the export of innovation, but in the context of India’s ambitious 200 million tonne steel industry growth target, even a 3 million tonne Matmor plant would be a minor player, displacing less than 1% of the coking coal market in India.

-From there, the scope of future Matmor expansion will be subject to the performance of the process in the context of prevailing market conditions and the time.
+From there, the scope of future Matmor expansion will be subject to the performance of the process in the context of prevailing market conditions and time.

 Other logical deployment targets for Matmor include Indonesia, Europe and even Australia.